projectbismark/bismark-measurement-server/packages/rpm-mlab_fc8/INSTALL.md

     $ sudo yum install bismark-mserver
     ```

-    Answer 'y' when yum asks you about importing RPM-GPG-KEY-bismark.
-The
+    Answer 'y' if yum asks you about importing RPM-GPG-KEY-bismark.
+The key's
-    key's fingerprint is currently
+    fingerprint is shown below in the _RPM-GPG-KEY-bismark_ section.
-    `7AA7 9826 A36D AC88 2455  6E4B 4D6A E2C2 16A7 D193`,
-    or `16A7D193` for short.

 5. Set up bismark-mserver and crond to start on startup: